wilsebbis/Goodreads-Recommendation/README.md

-# IE 3013 Project
+# Goodreads Recommendation Engine
- Project for IE 3013.
-Do not use to cheat on homework.
-For showing future employers only.
+For use in portfolio to show future employers.